Curved origami and tangent developables

 A shadow on a developable surface shows the line of ruling.

 Here’s are the lines of ruling on the Vesica pisces, folded and laying flat.
 Instead of measuring all the lines of ruling, I used the analytic solution from Folding the Vesica Piscis.
 They are simple to describe in the flattened version (right picture below).
 On the intersection of the two circles, the lines of ruling are horizontal.
-Everywhere else, the lines of ruling are radial from the of the Vesica Piscis
+Everywhere else, the lines of ruling are radial from the center of the Vesica Piscis.

 folded vescia piscis, decorated with lines.